304 pp., 6.125 x 9.25, 27 illus., 1 map, appends., notes, bibl., index

 Awards & distinctions

-2006 Willie Lee Rose Prize, Southern Association of Women Historians
+2006 Willie Lee Rose Prize, Southern Association for Women Historians

 2006 Historic Preservation Book Prize, University of Mary Washington Center for Historic Preservation